ayadalhusseiny/2D-SRC/README.md

 [![Google Colab T4 GPU](https://img.shields.io/badge/Google%20Colab-T4%20GPU-yellow.svg)](https://colab.research.google.com/)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.20777030.svg)](https://doi.org/10.5281/zenodo.20777030)

-Code and LaTeX sources supporting **"Logarithmic Bond Dimension Scaling in 2D PEPS Contraction via Successive Randomized Compression"**.
-Check out the repository on GitHub: [https://github.com/ayadalhusseiny/2D-SRC](https://github.com/ayadalhusseiny/2D-SRC).
+This repository hosts the code and LaTeX sources for **"Logarithmic Bond Dimension Scaling in 2D PEPS Contraction via Successive Randomized Compression"**.
+You can access the project on GitHub at [https://github.com/ayadalhusseiny/2D-SRC](https://github.com/ayadalhusseiny/2D-SRC).

-2D Successive Randomized Compression (2D-SRC) is a randomized numerical linear algebra (RandNLA) algorithm for compressing boundary Matrix Product States (MPS) in 2D Projected Entangled Pair States (PEPS) contractions.
+We implement 2D Successive Randomized Compression (2D-SRC), a randomized numerical linear algebra (RandNLA) scheme designed to compress boundary Matrix Product States (MPS) during the contraction of 2D Projected Entangled Pair States (PEPS).

 ---

 ## Abstract

-Exponential growth of virtual bond dimensions during row-by-row boundary contraction constrains the simulation of 2D quantum lattices via PEPS.
-The 2D Successive Randomized Compression (2D-SRC) algorithm resolves this computational bottleneck.
-Replacing the standard, computationally expensive singular value decomposition (SVD) with a single-pass randomized QR projection reduces the per-site complexity from $\mathcal{O}(mn^2)$ to $\mathcal{O}(mnk)$ for sketching dimension $k < n$.
-However, boundary sweeps on 2D lattices suffer from a unique gauge-loss deficiency: discarding the gauge remainder at the final site corrupts the partition function weight and freezes magnetization observables at unphysical saturation values.
-The Boundary-Weight Preservation Scheme prevents this calibration loss.
-Retaining the uncompressed core preserves the partition function weight at zero computational cost.
-Martingale tail bounds govern error accumulation.
-A matrix-valued Doob construction and the Matrix Freedman inequality yield a global error bound.
-This bound restricts the target bond dimension to logarithmic scaling with lattice size: $\bar{\chi} \sim (\xi/2)\log N$, where $\xi$ is the physical correlation length.
-Benchmarks on the 2D Transverse Field Ising Model (TFIM) verify these predictions.
-The simulation reproduces the ferromagnetic-to-paramagnetic transition.
-It runs $2.5\times$ faster than the deterministic SVD baseline, keeping the relative energy error at $3.9\%$ at $h/J=4.0$.
-At intermediate bond dimensions, the dense 2D-SRC implementation runs $10\times$ faster than standard tensor network libraries.
+Boundary contraction of 2D Projected Entangled Pair States (PEPS) suffers from exponential growth in virtual bond dimensions, limiting simulation scale.
+We resolve this bottleneck using 2D Successive Randomized Compression (2D-SRC).
+By replacing the standard singular value decomposition (SVD) with a single-pass randomized QR projection, we reduce the per-site complexity from $\mathcal{O}(mn^2)$ to $\mathcal{O}(mnk)$ for sketching dimension $k < n$.
+Yet, 2D boundary sweeps exhibit a critical gauge-loss anomaly: discarding the gauge remainder at the final sweep site corrupts the partition function weight, forcing magnetization observables to saturate at unphysical values.
+Our Boundary-Weight Preservation Scheme avoids this calibration loss entirely.
+Retaining the uncompressed core costs nothing computationally while fully preserving the partition function weight.
+To analyze error accumulation, we construct a matrix-valued Doob martingale and apply the Matrix Freedman inequality.
+This analysis yields a global error bound restricting the required bond dimension to logarithmic scaling with lattice size, $\bar{\chi} \sim \xi\log N$, where $\xi$ denotes the physical correlation length.
+Numerical tests on the 2D Transverse Field Ising Model (TFIM) confirm these predictions.
+Our implementation reproduces the ferromagnetic-to-paramagnetic transition and runs $2.5\times$ faster than the deterministic SVD baseline.
+At $h/J=4.0$, the relative ground-state energy error remains below $3.9\%$.
+For intermediate bond dimensions, our dense implementation outperforms standard tensor network libraries by a factor of ten.

 ---